 Although it occupies a rather serious and sombre position as the seat of the European Union, Brussels is a lively, sophisticated city that is resplendent with international flair and a cosmopolitan outlook.
 As a crossroads for Europe, you will find expatriates from all over the world living peacefully side-by-side here and this translates to a fascinating living environment that is culturally rich while retaining the intimacy of a local town.

-In many ways the spirit and resilience of the people of Brussels is mirrored in their seemingly reserved nature.
-Once you are able to break through the tough exterior, however, you will be pleasantly surprised by a people with an enchanting fascination with the world of comics, fine food and beer.
+In many ways, the spirit and resilience of the people of Brussels are mirrored in their seemingly reserved nature.
+Once you are able to break through the tough exterior, however, you will be pleasantly surprised by people with an enchanting fascination with the world of comics, fine food and beer.
 More importantly, they appreciate a truly high standard of living with strong family bonds and an appreciation of the fine things in life.
 The fact that the single, most photographed item in Belgium is a statue/fountain of a naked little boy’s public indiscretion (Mannekin Pis) goes a long way to explaining the sense of humor and love of art that typifies Brussels and Belgium in general.

-The Expat Info Desk expat guide to living in Brussels contains detailed information about popular living areas in and around Brussels.
-We identify popular expat living venues to suit your lifestyle and budget and present detailed information about the surrounding infrastructure, schools, educational facilities and other local amenities.
+The Expat Info Desk ex-pat guide to living in Brussels contains detailed information about popular living areas in and around Brussels.
+We identify popular ex-pat living venues to suit your lifestyle and budget and present detailed information about the surrounding infrastructure, schools, educational facilities and other local amenities.

 Uncover this city in Belgium – Brussels’ mysterious charms with the Expat Info Desk.